Skip to content

 servery --max-workers 8

-Set N near your CPU core count to sharply lower tail latency under load. servery also runs cleanly on the free-threaded (no-GIL) CPython builds (3.13t/3.14t) — the configuration is immutable and there's no module-level mutable state.
+Set N near your CPU core count to lower tail latency under load.
+Connection, worker, HTTP/2-stream, and TFTP-transfer limits are separate because an idle socket is much cheaper than a CGI child or active compression.
+Capacity checks reject quickly instead of growing an unbounded queue. servery also runs cleanly on the free-threaded (no-GIL) CPython builds (3.13t/3.14t).

 Flag Default Meaning